 Mailer was at the height of his powers.
 It was before, like his hero Hemingway, his public persona smothered his reputation as a writer.
 And it was before Roth had written his Zuckerman saga and The Plot Against America, which imagined a fascist takeover of America.
-Marty, which he preferred over Doctor or Professor Blaze, who was now teaching children of the Sixties across the continent from his native Bronx, would laugh until his face turned red, and his whole body shook over passages from Portnoy, while we marveled over a professor who so freely exposed his feelings to twenty-five callow undergraduates.
+It was before Marty, which he preferred over Doctor or Professor Blaze, who was now teaching children of the Sixties across the continent from his native Bronx, would laugh until his face turned red, and his whole body shook over passages from Portnoy, while we marveled over a professor who so freely exposed his feelings to twenty-five callow undergraduates.

 If he were teaching that class now—he has long since retired—he might include Michael Chabon, Nathan Englander, Nora Ephron and Cynthia Ozick, perhaps Susan Sontag, although they reflect their Jewishness in a way distinctly different from the children and grandchildren of exiles from the pogroms of Eastern Europe, who were at the forefront of creative writing and critical thinking for three-quarters of the Twentieth Century.
 Saul Bellow near the end of his career said in a letter to Philip Roth they had had a pretty good run of about seventy years, but that it was ultimately over.

 When Philip Roth retired from writing seven years ago, it was officially over.
 We are not likely to see their kind again, although immigrants from other continents are emerging to tell tales of adjusting to diasporas.